awsdocs/aws-cur-user-guide/doc_source/reservation-columns.md

-# Reservation Details<a name="reservation-columns"></a>
+# Reservation details<a name="reservation-columns"></a>

-The reservation columns provide details about reserved resources\.
+The reservation columns in AWS Cost and Usage Reports provide details about reserved resources\.

  [A](#r-A) \| B \| C \| D \| [E](#r-E) \| F \| G \| H \| I \| J \| K \| L \| [M](#r-M) \| [N](#r-N) \| O \| P \| Q \| [R](#r-R) \| [S](#r-S) \| [T](#r-T) \| [U](#r-U) \| VWXYZ

 ## A<a name="reservation-details-A"></a>

 ### reservation/AmortizedUpfrontCostForUsage<a name="reservation-details-A-AmortizedUpfrontCostForUsage"></a>
-+ **Description:** The initial upfront payment for All Upfront RIs and Partial Upfront RIs amortized for usage time\.
-Because there are no upfront payments for No Upfront RIs, the value for a No Upfront RI is `0`\.
++ **Description:** The initial upfront payment for all upfront RIs and partial upfront RIs amortized for usage time\.
+Because there are no upfront payments for no upfront RIs, the value for a no upfront RI is `0`\.
+We do not provide this value for Dedicated Host reservations at this time\.
+The change will be made in a future update\.
 + **Line items applicable:** DiscountedUsage
 + **Sample values:** `0.05`, `0.17`, `0.15`
 + **Services:**